Privacy Policy

 5.1 What our AI systems do

 Portions of the Services use purpose-built small language models (“SLMs”) and classical classifiers to evaluate AI behavior against policy.
-These systems operate inside the customer perimeter (Enforce) or against customer-submitted prompts/responses (autoredteam).
+These systems are designed to operate inside the customer perimeter or against information a customer deliberately provides for assessment.
 Outputs are policy verdicts (permit / deny / escalate / flag), cryptographic commitments (OVERT Receipts), and diagnostic metadata.

 5.2 What these systems do NOT do